 Tomás

 Percussion in a virtual room with one window.
-Micro-stutters.
+The micro-stutters of a charity server's processing cycles.
 Seventeen minutes of silence.

 Catherine